wkwan/flo/README.md

-# Flo: Vulkan/Ash 3D Renderer Integrated with Bevy Game Engine
+# Flo: Vulkan/Ash 3D Renderer Integrated with the Bevy Game Engine

 ## Warning

 In it's current state, Flo isn't meant to be used out-of-the-box, so it's not published as a crate.
 If you're a gamedev who wants to use Rust + Vulkan for a 3D game, you can fork this repo, learn from it, and modify it for your use case.

+PR's are much appreciated, but if not, please ⭐**star** the repo so I know you found it helpful!

 ## Motivation